Jack Narz: Dotto

 In January 1958, Narz began hosting his own game show, presiding over CBS's Dotto.
 Within a brief time the show became very popular, with Dotto running five days a week on CBS and, beginning in the summer of 1958, weekly in prime time on NBC.
-Dotto was later part of the 1950s quiz show scandals and was the first popular quiz show to be abruptly canceled as a result.
+Dotto was later part of the 1950s quiz show scandals and was the first popular quiz show to be abruptly cancelled as a result.
 Narz was not involved in the deception and cheating on Dotto, and was immediately absolved of any responsibility when the story broke.

 Game-show host

 Narz soon went on to host Dotto's replacement, Top Dollar, succeeding its first host, Warren Hull, as part of an arrangement made with CBS and the ad agency representing the Colgate-Palmolive Company and General Mills, with whom Narz was under contract at the time.
 In 1960, he guest-hosted for a month on The Price Is Right, while regular host Bill Cullen took a vacation.
-Later that year, he was the host of Video Village, but asked producers to let him leave the show due to personal reasons; Monty Hall succeeded him.
+Later that year, he was the host of Video Village, but asked producers to let him leave the show for personal reasons; Monty Hall succeeded him.